muqeetiqbal2/e_commerce-scd_lab-project/README.md

 ## 📧 Contact

-For any questions or feedback, please contact [your email].
+For any questions or feedback, please get in touch with muqeetiqbal01@gmail.com.